 Robin.
 She was back.
 Impossible?
 Yes, but somehow, some way, destiny had arranged our meeting.
 I had resolved to talk with her – to see if she remembered that 12 year old dork who didn’t have the guts, no, didn’t have the nerve.
 Sure enough, history repeated itself.
 I waited too long, I lost the girl.
 Jon was Jon again.
 Will I ever learn?
 Will I someday take it upon myself to pursue a girl?
 Having the answers is not my present state.

-From these excerpts, my focus in life was obvious—girls.
-Due to my limited understanding of God and what it meant to be a Christian, I was hopelessly lost in my own trivial pursuits.
+From these excerpts, my focus in life was obvious: girls.
+Due to my ignorance about God’s character and what being a Christian meant, I was lost in my own trivial pursuits.
 Sure enough, I was trapped in the Bourne Syndrome.

 What’s a syndrome you ask?
 A syndrome is a collection of related symptoms that identify a particular disease or disorder.
 The following is a list of the symptoms I exemplified during the time I wrote my journal entry, and they are indicative of the Bourne Syndrome (tBS):

-The character of Jason Bourne (played by Matt Damon) is the quintessential hero without-an-identity.
-Much as Bourne struggles to understand who and what he is, so too many young men (albeit less physically agile and skilled in self-defense) do not know their own identity or worse—they try to craft one they think will appeal to others.
-It’s safe to say that guys suffering from tBS are primarily involved in at least one of two full-time activities: the first, soulful longing for a girlfriend; and the second, obsessive videogame habits.
+The character of Jason Bourne is the quintessential hero without an identity.
+Much as Bourne struggles to understand who and what he is, many young men who are less agile and skilled in self-defense do not know their own identity.
+Worse, they try to craft one they think will appeal to others.
+It’s safe to say that guys suffering from tBS are primarily involved in at least one of two full-time activities:

-Many men have wasted years of their lives in pursuit of unrequited love, and I am one of them.
-Some women are oblivious to the power they have over men, while most others are very much aware.
-As much as guys value their rank among other guys (and I don’t mean stench), what matters most is their standing with the women.
+Men have wasted years of their lives in pursuit of unrequited love.
+I am one of them.
+Some women are oblivious to the power they have over men.
+Others are very much aware.
+No matter how greatly a man my value his superiority over his fellow men, what matters most is his standing with the women-folk.

-It’s disheartening and frustrating to go to these extremes, especially if you fail to elicit the desired response.
-All too often we place our hopes, dreams, and self-esteem on the shoulders of a particular young lady and bam—she just shrugs, oblivious or unfazed.
+Going to such extremes can be disheartening and frustrating, especially if you fail to elicit the desired response.
+All too often we place our hopes, dreams, and self-esteem on the shoulders of a particular young lady who merely shrugs, oblivious or unfazed.

-It’s not the fault of the ladies, guys, it’s ours.
-As Christians, our self-worth should grow out of the knowledge that we are loved and valued by our creator, God.
-It should be due to our Christ-like demeanor and actions that women find us attractive (or even mildly couth).
+It’s not the fault of the ladies, guys.
+As Christians, our self-worth should grow out of the knowledge that we are loved and valued by our creator.
+Our Christ-like demeanor and actions should be what women find attractive in us.

-What then of the overwhelming desire to have a romantic interest, a girlfriend, a throng of womanly admirers?
-Well, the “throng” idea is completely out, so forget it right now (and remember: you can’t sing, you can’t dance, and you’ve no business wearing tight pants).
-It’s not easy, but you must channel that longing towards God and fulfilling his will for your life.
+So, what of the burgeoning desire for a romantic interest, a girlfriend, a throng of womanly admirers?
+The “throng” idea is completely out.
+Forget it right now, and remember: you can’t sing, you can’t dance, and you’ve no business wearing tight pants.
+Instead, you must focus your attention on something appropriate for your life stage, something that leads towards God and his will for your life.

 In the process of doing so, you may eventually find a special somebody, and even get married, but that’s not where your focus should be.
 Yeah, it’s harsh, yeah, it’s unpleasant, but it’s reality.
 Sometimes reality stinks.

-One small caveat: You may disregard all of this upon the discovery that you were once a trained assassin who became a security risk and the woman you’ve come to love was shot in the head (but only in that order).
-The proper course of action then would be to reclaim your identity, prove your supremacy, and deliver an ultimatum to those responsible.
+One small caveat: You may disregard all of this if you were once a trained assassin who became a security risk and the woman you loved was shot in the head.
+You’re obviously a fictional character can’t receive life advice through my blog.
+So, the proper course of action is to reclaim your identity, prove your supremacy, and deliver an ultimatum to those responsible—thereby ensuring your legacy.